-5 wonderful independent bookstores
+5 wonderful independent bookstores in Berlin

 This beautiful, oak panelled bookstore is connected with the library of Berlin’s Mitte-district.
 There’s a carefully curated selection of fiction and non-fiction, children’s books, and arty magazines.
 The English selection is small but you won’t mind when you know there’s an in-store coffee bar where it’s totally okay to sip coffee and eat cake (made by Wunderkuchen) while reading.